-The MED/CDPHE, or CDPHE in coordination with MED will establish a process for the assessment of Novel Cannabinoids to determine whether they are non-intoxicating when consumed.
-Novel Cannabinoids determined to be:
+The MED/CDPHE, or CDPHE in coordination with MED will establish a process for the assessment of mNovel Ceannabinoids to determine whether they are non-intoxicating when consumed safe for consumption or cause intoxication.
+Novel Ceannabinoids determined to be:

-- Non-intoxicating shall be considered a permitted ingredient in food, dietary supplements, and other hemp products in Colorado. - Potentially intoxicating compounds (at certain dosages) will be treated similarly to THC and may be used as a permitted ingredient provided it falls below established levels or meets the standards set forth in the approval process. - Intoxicating compounds: at any level will be prohibited entirely as ingredients, unless otherwise approved in individual instances by companies.
-Through the approval process, companies can show that a product is not intoxicating in its totality.
+- NSafe and non-intoxicating shall be considered a permitted ingredient in food, dietary supplements, and other hemp products in Colorado. - Potentially unsafe or intoxicating compounds (at certain) dosages) will be treated similarly to THC and may be used as a permitted ingredient provided it falls below established levels or meets the standards set forth in the approval process.